Saratoga, Clarke County, Virginia

 Saratoga is an unincorporated community in Clarke County, Virginia, United States.
-Saratoga lies to the south of Boyce.
-Saratoga derives its name from the home Daniel Morgan built here in 1782.
+Saratoga lies to the south of Boyce and is part of the Boyce Historic District.
+Saratoga derives its name from the Saratoga plantation Daniel Morgan built here in 1782.
 The home itself is named for the American Revolutionary War battles of Saratoga, New York, in which Morgan played an important role.